The answer to this question is not straightforward and a number of considerations need to be taken into account.

-Deciding on the ‘end of life’ of an arrester in a power system can prove highly subjective because this component can survive for a long time without obvious loss of functionality.
-Of course, in those cases where a dramatic electrical arcing event occurs, the decision is made for us.
-Since the purpose of the arrester is to protect other equipment, still being able to meet this expected function should be an integral part of a decision to remove it from service.
-Another way to state this is that arrester lifetime should be considered more from a functional than an age perspective.
-Most power utilities expect their substation equipment to have a service life of between 20 and 50 years.
+Deciding on ‘end of life’ of an arrester in a power system can prove highly subjective because this type of component can survive for a long time without obvious loss of functionality.
+Of course, in those cases where a dramatic electrical arcing event occurs, the decision is simple.
+Since the purpose of an arrester is to protect other equipment, still being able to meet this expected performance requirement should be an integral part of any decision to remove it from service.
+Another way to state this is that arrester life expectancy should be considered more from a functional than an age perspective.
+Utilities typically expect substation equipment to have a service life of between 20 and 50 years.
 Assessing the continued functionality of an arrester in the absence of an end of life event can be done in service with routine thermal imaging as well as with temporary or permanent watt meters.
-If off line, arresters can also be checked with high-pot or Doble testers.
-Therefore, before a removal decision is made, the arrester’s ongoing functionality should be assessed, assuming all other criteria are met.
+If off-line, arresters can be checked with e.g. Doble testers.
+Therefore, before any removal decision is made, the arrester’s ongoing functionality should be assessed, assuming all other criteria are met.

 Role of Sealing